 To avoid resin flow into the vacuum pump a resin trap must be used between the vacuum pump and the part.

 Number of feeding points

-It is recommended to have as many feeding points as possible including some extra to be ready in case of unforeseen situations.
+No bridge-building with 3D parts It is recommended to have as many feeding points as possible including some extra to be ready in case of unforeseen situations.